Graduate Courses

 • DH 250 – Professional Trajectories: Digital Humanities Methods in Practice

-Digital humanities offer practical and theoretical grounding that can be applied within academia and beyond.
-Study, interpretation, and employment of range of digital humanities methods in preparation to enter job market.
-Learning to harness skills such as knowledge mobilization, collaboration, maintaining online presence, clear language research communication, networking, and project management help ensure that student work has greatest possible impact beyond school.
-Praxis-based study, geared towards humanities and social sciences students, offers combination of practical skills and collaboration opportunities in developing digital humanities research applications.
-Through construction of personal academic or professional website, study covers how to create effective online presence, modification of cover letters and CVs for digital humanities and industry positions, building syllabus with digital humanities focus, creating digital humanities portfolio, and grant and professional writing, among other topics.
+The digital humanities provide a practical and theoretical grounding that can be applied within academia and beyond.
+In this class, we will study, interpret, and employ a range of digital humanities methods in preparation to enter the job market.
+Learning to harness skills such as knowledge mobilization, collaboration, maintaining an online presence, clear language research communication, networking, and project management will help ensure that the student’s work has the greatest possible impact beyond graduate school.
+This praxis-based course is geared towards humanities and social sciences graduate students and provides a combination of practical skills and collaboration opportunities in developing digital humanities research applications.
+Through the construction of a personal academic or professional website, we will cover: how to create an effective online presence; the modification of cover letters and CVs for digital humanities and private sector positions; build syllabi with a DH focus; create a DH portfolio; and grant and professional writing, amongst other topics.